flick-movies/flick/README.md

 ## Current Project Status

-Flick is currently in the recommender-system development stage.
+Penumbra is currently in the recommender-system development stage.

 Current work includes: